chr1st0scli/RainLisp/RainLisp/Docs/quick-start/streams.md

 ```
 -> *8*

-Notice that the memoized user procedures that are related to promises shine with implicit streams.
+Notice that the memoized user procedures that relate to promises shine with implicit streams.
 Without memoization, the same multiplications
 would be repeated many times.
 For example `(at-stream two-powers 3)` that gives 8 would repeat
-- 1 * 2, 3 times
+- 1 * 2, 3 times.
-- 2 * 2, 2 times
+- 2 * 2, 2 times.
 - 4 * 2, 1 time.

 With memoization, each multiplication is performed only once because its result is cached.
 This is because,
-`two-streams` is made in a way that chains a promise to double the result of another promise to double another result and so on.
+`two-streams` is made in a way that chains a promise to double the result of another promise that doubles another result and so on.
 At each step that we consume the stream with `at-stream`, the first part of the resulting pair, which is the result of the multiplication,
 is never carried on to contribute to the next one.
 Instead, the same procedure representing each step is carried on to be executed again
 for additional powers of two.

 It's like magic, isn't it?
 Try to rehearse this in your head but don't worry if you find it overwhelming.
 Often, in functional
-programming, people argue that you shouldn't need to explain every step, it's enough to see the overall picture and comprehend
+programming, people argue that you shouldn't need to backtrack every step, it's enough to see the overall picture and comprehend
 the expression in a higher level.

 Next, we are catching our breath with something simpler, [message passing](message-passing.md).